 - Researchers are developing new diagnostic tools, delivery methods for medications, and new interventions that improve food safety and security.

 - The college is a leader among U.S. veterinary colleges in USDA research funds expenditures.
-Overall total research expenditures for the college in 2016 were $14.5 million*.
+Overall total research expenditures for the college in FY20 was $21.8 million.